Liuguanli/RSMI/README.md

 ### change makefile

-Use CPU version or GPU version according to you LibTorch library.
+Use CPU version or GPU according to you LibTorch library.

 ```
 # TYPE = CPU